GrLoopBack/ED_itinerary/README.md

 # ED_itinerary
 Copies your next destination to a clipboard from a txt file.
-Use pansh.co.uk/tourist/ to get a optimal path frm A to Z via what ever systems you need.
+Use spansh.co.uk/tourist/ to get the optimal path from A to Z via whatever systems you need.

 If you skip a destination, it will let you know.
-Ignores visists to systems not on your itinerary.txt
+Ignores visits to systems not on your itinerary.txt

 Your config.json file should look like this
 ```